 The first such grant in California was received by the City of San Leandro to build underground telecommunications conduit, which it then made available to a private telecommunications company.
-The EDA has recently put a higher priority on broadband infrastructure, and is accepting proposals for such grants within its regular application cycle.
+Since then, the EDA put a higher priority on broadband infrastructure, and is accepting proposals for such grants within its regular application cycle.
+It recently awarded the City of Hayward a \$2.7 million grant for a conduit and fiber project.